Chair, Associate Professor

 Students are advised that(2 hours for Studio Art majors) is typically taken in the senior year and is offered in the Fall. is typically taken in the senior year in either the Fall or Spring semester.
 Sophomore portfolio reviews and Junior critiques take place in the Spring semester.
 Schedules should be planned accordingly.

-Requirements for a major in Art with a Community Art and Missions Concentration are 40 hours including Studio Art: , , or , , , (4), , plus 1 Elective Studio Course Art History: (Gen Ed), , .
+Requirements for a major in Art with a Community Art and Missions Concentration are 40 hours including Studio Art: , , or , , , (4), , plus 1 Elective Studio Course Art History: (Gen Ed) or (Gen Ed), , .
 Urban/International Interdisciplinary: or , , , (Gen Ed).

 Students are advised thatand are typically taken in the senior year.
 The Community Art Concentration culminates in a Senior Presentation documenting the development of a Community Art project.